carolinefve/HabitFlow/README.md

 ## 🌿 Implementation overall

-- Create of the structure of the files
+- Created the file structure
-- Each member work on a specific screen, working in it features and functionalities
+- Each member worked on a specific screen, working in it features and functionalities
-- Integrate app using a navigation system
+- Integrated app using a navigation system
-- Uniform the design of the screens using a global of root designs
+- Unified the design of the screens using a global styles file
 - Restructure the files dividing into screens, services, styles folders for better readability

 ## ⚙️ Installation